Mental Health, Neurobehavioral Sciences and Psychiatry

 Research at the McKnight Brain Institute

-CARE is one of UF’s longest-existing university-wide centers, focused on creating a comprehensive and interdisciplinary environment that will lead to highly specialized research capable of shedding light on the neurobiological consequences of alcohol and drug abuse.
-It includes researchers from a wide range of basic science departments and colleges at UF to provide diverse perspectives on understanding addiction.
+CARE is one of UF’s longest-existing university-wide centers, focused on creating a comprehensive and interdisciplinary environment that will lead to highly specialized research capable of shedding light on the neurobiological causes and consequences of alcohol and drug abuse.
+It includes researchers from a wide range of basic science and clinical departments and colleges at UF to provide diverse perspectives on understanding addiction.

 Led by director Carol Mathews, M.D., COARD is driven by an interdisciplinary group of researchers and clinicians who conduct either clinical or translational research aimed at understanding and treating OCD and anxiety disorders.
 With much still to be learned regarding the environmental versus genetic effects on these disorders as well as understanding the relevant brain circuitry involved and reducing the negative stigma that often follows these patients, this center is poised to dramatically alter and improve therapies and treatments for these disorders.

-Directed by Joanna Long, Ph.D., AMRIS is a state-of-the-art core that provides high-resolution NMR, solid-state NMR and microimaging spectrometer systems.
+Directed by Joanna Long, Ph.D., AMRIS is a state-of-the-art core that provides high-resolution brain imaging systems.
 This facility enhances the impact and scope of neuroscience imaging research at UF and beyond, as it is available to not only UF researchers, but also to all external academic and industrial scientists.